Louis-Aime/calendrical-javascript/README.md

  * setFromWeekFields (TZ): number.
 Set the ExtDate object to the date expressed as week date in the associated calendar.
  * inLeapYear (TZ): whether the year of the date in the associated calendar is a leap year.
  * toCalString (TZ): a string that expresses the date in the corresponding calendar.
 The string begins with [<calendarname>].
- * fullYear (TZ): the full year, an unambiguous signed integer that expresses the year with respect to the first "year 0" for this calendar.
+ * era(TZ), year(TZ), fullYear (TZ), month(TZ), day (TZ): the respective field in the associated calendar. fullYear is an unambiguous signed integer that expresses the year with respect to the first "year 0" for this calendar.
- * era(TZ), year(TZ), month(TZ), day (TZ): the respective field in the associated calendar.
  * The time elements can be obtained by the standard Date methode getHours(), getUTCHours(), etc.
  * weekday (TZ): a number that expresses the day of week of this date, for the week associated with the calendar, e.g. for the French revolutionnary calendar, the number is in the range 1..16, i.e. 1..10 for Unedi to Decadi, 11 to 16 for the six sansculottides days.
 With the 7-days week, the number is in the range 1 (Monday) to 7 (Sunday).
  * weekNumber (TZ): the number of the week following the calendar's rule
- * weeksInYear (TZ): the number of weeks in this year  following the calendar's rule.
+ * weeksInYear (TZ): the number fullYear (TZ),of weeks in this year  following the calendar's rule.
- * fullWeekYear (TZ): unambiguous signed number of the year the numbered week for this date belongs to.
+ * weekYear (TZ): unambiguous signed number of the year the numbered week for this date belongs to.

 ### ExtDateTimeFormat: class
 Extends the Intl.DateTimeFormat object for custom calendars, and offers new functionalities.
 All method of the Intl.DateTimeFormat object are available, however formatToParts, format, and resolvedOptions are enhanced.
 #### constructor (locale, options, calendar)